lodosgroup/lpm/README.md

 **This is the main source code repository for Lod Package Manager.**

+- For a comprehensive understanding of the project, refer to this blog post [An Experimental Package Manager For Operating Systems: LPM](https://onurozkan.dev/read/an-experimental-system-package-manager-lpm/)

 - Please refer to the documentation at [lpm.lodosgroup.org/docs](https://lpm.lodosgroup.org/docs/getting-started/introduction) for more information.

 - If you'd like to add/update or propose packages for the lpm repositories, please visit [github.com/lodosgroup/package-builds](https://github.com/lodosgroup/package-builds).